KageKirin/kagekirin-old.github.com/source/_posts/2012-04-05-test-driven-shader-development-an-idea.markdown

 (As would SPU jobs do, but that's limited to a certain type of hardware).

-A general solution would allow to have "any" kind of data processed by "any" kind of "processor", be it DX, GL, CL or C++AMP.
+A general solution would allow to have "any" kind of data processed by "any" kind of "processor", be it DX, GL, CL, CUDA or C++AMP.

 ** tl;dr** Is there some student/grad student that would feel like implementing such a system as a master/diploma/doctorate thesis?